Hardy Hibiscus! Mighty Mallow!

 Tip #3 Temperature

 Most Hibiscus plants are cold hardy down to zone 4, 5 or 6 depending on the parentage of the cultivar.
-And at the hot end, they perform well in zone 9 or 10.
 Click here for a complete list of hardy hibiscus cultivars at Plant Delights to see the hardiness zone range for each.

 Tip #4 Soil